 We organise a variety of exciting events every year in various locations globally – both face to face and virtually.
-Our Pre Conference Events and SIG Days at the annual IATEFL Conference as well as our online events are available for both members and non-members alike.
+Our Pre Conference Events and SIG Showcases at the annual IATEFL Conference as well as our online events are available for both members and non-members alike.
 These TEYL-specific events focus on different YL age ranges and provide excellent opportunities for continuing professional development and networking.

 The Image in English Language Teaching is a book edited by Kieran Donaghy and Daniel Xerri that brings together a selection of chapters on the use of images in language education.
 The book encourages teachers to approach images as a significant component of communicating in a foreign language, and as a means of fostering students’ communicative competence and creativity.
 The book urges teachers to use images critically and creatively, as well as encourages students to resist the passivity they might feel towards images by becoming more active viewers and more visually literate.

 Download this title for FREE from this link.